itzcole03/StatMusePicksv2/ManusPlan/IMPLEMENTATION_ROADMAP.md

 **Remaining / Not done yet for Task 1.1.2:**

 - [x] Install TimescaleDB extension for time-series workloads (optional, production optimization) — Timescale staging container started and `timescaledb` extension enabled; example hypertable `player_stats_ht` created for local benchmarking.
+- [x] Create production-grade index migrations for hot queries (added in `0003_add_indexes`).
+- [x] Add schema migration smoke test in CI (`.github/workflows/alembic_migration_smoke.yml`) that runs Alembic migrations and a DB health test.
-- [ ] Create production database and apply migrations in CI/deploy pipeline (`statmuse_predictions`) — dev stack uses `statmuse_dev`.
+- [ ] Create production database and apply migrations in CI/deploy pipeline (`statmuse_predictions`) — requires provisioning and deployment privileges (see Next Steps).

+**Immediate follow-ups (added):**
-- [ ] Add production-grade indexes and performance tuning (e.g., indexes on `player_id`, `game_date`, and partial indexes for hot queries).
+- [ ] Add Alembic index migration(s) for hot queries (e.g., `player_stats(player_id, game_date)`).
-- [ ] Add schema migration smoke tests in CI to ensure Alembic is invoked against the intended environment variable in pipelines.
+- [ ] Add a CI smoke test that runs Alembic migrations against a disposable test DB to validate `DATABASE_URL` handling.

 **Recommended next actions (short-term, roadmap-aligned):**

-1. Wire Alembic in CI to ensure `DATABASE_URL` is respected (or add `-x db_url=...` invocation) and add a migration smoke test.
-2. Add index migrations for frequently-queried columns (e.g., `player_stats(player_id, game_date)`, `predictions(player_id, created_at)`).
-3. If time-series queries are important, plan adding TimescaleDB in a staging environment and re-run benchmarks.
+ 1. Provision production database (`statmuse_predictions`) and ensure secrets/`DATABASE_URL` are available to the deploy pipeline.
+Then run `alembic -c backend/alembic.ini upgrade head` in CI/CD deployment to apply migrations during release.
+ 2. After provisioning, run performance tuning and index analysis in a staging environment (use `EXPLAIN ANALYZE` on hot queries) and add any additional partial indexes or materialized views as Alembic migrations.
+ 3. Keep the existing CI smoke workflow (or extend `backend-ci.yml`) to run `pytest backend/tests` and the Alembic smoke test on PRs to prevent migration/DB regressions.

 These updates maintain fidelity to the technical guide: migrations were applied, DB connectivity is wired into the FastAPI runtime, and toy model persistence/metadata insertion has been validated against the dev Postgres instance.